Website icon Xpert.Digital

 How is China reacting to the EU's measures?

 China views the EU's decisions as unfair and an attempt to block market access for Chinese companies.
-In response, China has also introduced investigations and trade restrictions on European products—including brandy, pork, dairy products, and even manufactured goods.
-China also filed a WTO complaint against the EU's tariffs on electric cars and threatened further countermeasures, for example, in the area of rare earths and other strategic raw materials.
+In response, China has also launched investigations and imposed trade restrictions on European products, including brandy, pork, dairy products, and manufactured goods.
+China has also filed a complaint with the WTO against EU tariffs on electric vehicles and threatened further countermeasures, for example, concerning rare earth elements and other strategic raw materials.

-Were there attempts at a political or diplomatic settlement?
+Were there any attempts at a political or diplomatic settlement?

-Following the tariffs' entry into force in autumn 2024 and the escalation of mutual trade restrictions, several rounds of dialogue took place between the EU and China.
-The aim was to reach a mutually agreed solution and mitigate the measures.
-However, these negotiations have so far remained fruitless.
-The EU maintains its position that concrete concessions and openness from China are necessary to consider a withdrawal of the tariffs, while China continues to denounce the measures as discriminatory.
+Following the implementation of the tariffs in autumn 2024 and the escalation of trade restrictions, several rounds of dialogue took place between the EU and China.
+The aim was to reach a mutually agreeable solution and mitigate the measures.
+However, these negotiations have so far been unsuccessful.
+The EU maintains its position that concrete concessions and openings from China are necessary before considering a lifting of the tariffs, while China continues to denounce the measures as discriminatory.

-What impact does the process have on other sectors beyond the automotive industry?
+What impact will this process have on other sectors beyond the automotive industry?

 Other sectors are also increasingly affected by the investigations and follow-up measures.
-The EU examined subsidies in wind power, solar energy, medical devices, and even rail technology.
-In all these areas, a similarly distorted picture of competition was revealed, triggered by Chinese state-owned enterprises and support mechanisms.
-The EU has responded by expanding protective measures and restricting access to public tenders for certain Chinese companies.
+The EU examined subsidies in wind power, solar energy, medical devices, and even railway technology.
+In all these areas, a similarly distorted competitive landscape emerged, caused by Chinese state-owned enterprises and subsidy mechanisms.
+The EU subsequently expanded protective measures and restricted access to public tenders for certain Chinese companies.

 What legal guidelines and instruments support the EU's approach?

-The EU relies on several legal bases: The Anti-Subsidy Regulation (EU) 2016/1037 regulates the conditions and procedure for countervailing duties.
-Furthermore, the International Procurement Instrument (IPI) was introduced to specifically prevent discriminatory practices in public procurement.
-Comprehensive evidence of the subsidies and their impact on the EU market is essential for the legality of the measures.
+The EU relies on several legal bases: The Anti-Subsidy Regulation (EU) 2016/1037 governs the conditions and procedure for countervailing duties.
+Furthermore, the International Procurement Instrument (IPI) was introduced to specifically prevent discriminatory practices in public tenders.
+Extensive evidence of the subsidies and their impact on the EU market is essential for the legality of the measures.
 The burden of proof lies entirely with the Commission, as the General Court of the European Union has confirmed in several recent rulings.

-What criticism is there of the EU strategy?
+What criticisms are there of the EU strategy?

-There are mixed views.
-Some member states – including Germany – view the tariffs critically and fear negative effects on trade and industry.
-Proponents argue that protecting the internal market and ensuring fair competition must take priority.
-Economists warn that trade wars could damage the global trading order and slow innovation and investment.
-Industry representatives, especially SMEs, welcome the measures because they can finally compete again against cheap Chinese imports.
+Opinions are divided.
+Some member states – including Germany – view the tariffs critically and fear negative consequences for trade and industry.
+Proponents argue that protecting the internal market and ensuring fair competition must take precedence.
+Economists warn that trade wars could damage the global trading order and stifle innovation and investment.
+Industry representatives, particularly SMEs, welcome the measures because they can finally compete again against cheap Chinese imports.

 To what extent have small and medium-sized enterprises benefited from the measures?

-Small and medium-sized enterprises, which were particularly hard hit by cheap Chinese imports until 2024, are now better able to compete in the European market.
-They benefit from higher prices for certain products and greater planning security, as aggressive Chinese competition practices have been significantly curbed.
-The EU Commission regularly holds information events to offer affected companies practical assistance and legal advice.
+Small and medium-sized enterprises (SMEs), which were particularly hard hit by cheap Chinese imports until 2024, are now better able to compete in the European market.
+They benefit from higher prices for certain products and greater planning certainty, as aggressive Chinese competitive practices have been significantly curbed.
+The European Commission regularly holds information events to offer affected companies practical assistance and legal advice.

 What challenges remain?

-Despite all the measures, the situation remains complex: Supply chains between the EU and China remain closely intertwined, especially for strategic raw materials such as rare earths.
-As long as China continues to use market access restrictions and export controls, security of supply remains fragile, especially for high-tech industries in the EU.
-The question of innovation and investment in the EU is also a concern – the loss of the Chinese market could have serious consequences for some manufacturers.
+Despite all measures, the situation is complex: Supply chains between the EU and China remain closely intertwined, particularly for strategic raw materials such as rare earths.
+As long as China continues to use market access restrictions and export controls, security of supply, especially for high-tech industries in the EU, remains fragile.
+The question of innovation and investment in the EU also remains – the loss of the Chinese market could have serious consequences for some manufacturers.

-Over the course of 2025, the Commission launched further investigations, for example into aluminum wheels from Morocco and dairy products from China.
-The investigation into rail procurement is another example of the extension of the measures to new sectors.
-Each case will be evaluated, examined, and made public individually, ensuring that companies from all sectors enjoy similarly strict protection.
+During 2025, the Commission launched further investigations, for example into aluminum wheels from Morocco and dairy products from China.
+The investigation into railway procurement is another example of extending the measures to new sectors.
+Each case is individually evaluated, reviewed, and made public, ensuring that companies from all sectors enjoy similarly stringent protection.

 What are the medium- and long-term consequences for EU-China relations?

 Relations between the EU and China have been severely strained since the measures were introduced.
 Further escalation is conceivable if no agreement is reached.
-The EU reserves the right to introduce further protective measures if distortions of competition continue.
-Meanwhile, China is testing alternative export markets and could diversify its overall export structure.
-The EU's priority is to create a "level playing field" to ensure a lasting balance between market access and protection against unfair practices.
+The EU reserves the right to introduce further protective measures if competitive distortions persist.
+Meanwhile, China is testing alternative export markets and could diversify its export structure overall.
+For the EU, creating a level playing field is paramount in order to ensure a lasting balance between market access and protection against unfair practices.

-What significance does the procedure have for global trade policy and the global economy?
+What significance does this procedure have for global trade policy and the world economy?

 The EU's approach serves as a global example for dealing with state subsidies and unfair trade practices.
-Other economic areas are closely monitoring the measures and considering similar steps.
-The WTO plays a central role as a dispute settlement mechanism, but its influence is limited given global power shifts.
-The sustainability and effectiveness of the EU strategy will influence not only global trade flows but also innovation and willingness to invest in the industrial sector.
+Other economic regions are closely monitoring these measures and considering similar steps.
+The WTO plays a central role as a dispute settlement mechanism, but its influence is limited in light of global power shifts.
+The sustainability and effectiveness of the EU strategy will affect not only global trade flows but also innovation and investment in the industrial sector.

 What are the most important lessons from the process so far?

-The Commission has demonstrated that precise analysis and legal evidence are crucial for the effective and legally secure implementation of WTO-compliant trade instruments.
-Unilateral safeguard measures without sufficient evidence are legally challengeable and can be counterproductive in practice.
+The Commission has demonstrated that thorough analysis and legal evidence are crucial for the effective and legally sound use of WTO-compliant trade instruments.
+Unilateral protective measures without sufficient factual basis are legally vulnerable and can be counterproductive in practice.
 The affected companies must be closely involved and receive transparent support to ensure the measures have a lasting impact.

 How could the measures develop further?

-The Commission has announced that it will closely monitor additional sectors – such as chemicals, steel, rail, and aviation – and take action as needed.
-The future focus will be on strategic autonomy, resilient supply chains, and fair trade practices.
-Should China make constructive offers, the chances of a de-escalation of the trade conflict and a gradual withdrawal of individual protective measures are not bad.
-Until then, the situation remains "highly dynamic."
+The Commission has announced that it will closely monitor other sectors – such as chemicals, steel, rail, and aviation – and take action if necessary.
+The focus going forward will be on strategic autonomy, resilient supply chains, and fair trade practices.
+Should China make constructive offers, the chances for a de-escalation of the trade conflict and a gradual rollback of individual safeguard measures are not bad.
+Until then, the situation remains highly dynamic.

-With its anti-subsidy investigation into Chinese companies, the EU has sent a clear signal for the protection of the internal market and the maintenance of fair competition.
-The consequences extend to many economic sectors, from the automotive industry to wind and solar power, medical devices, and rail technology.
-The situation remains tense, the Commission is responding consistently to new challenges, and the coming months will show whether a diplomatic solution is conceivable or whether further escalation is inevitable.
+With its anti-subsidy investigation against Chinese companies, the EU has sent a clear signal regarding the protection of the single market and the preservation of fair competition.
+The consequences extend to many economic sectors, from the automotive industry to wind and solar power, and on to medical devices and railway technology.
+The situation remains tense, the Commission is responding decisively to new challenges, and the coming months will show whether a diplomatic solution is conceivable or whether further escalation is inevitable.

 Your global marketing and business development partner